3mdeb/news-and-ideas/blog/content/post/2020-08-21-booting-coreboot-on-cometlake.md

 simplicity in the development and usability. of the solution.
 In this post I will show you how to build coreboot for a modern Intel platform based on 10th Generation Comet Lake S processor.
 You will probably see that the newer the hardware is, the more harder the build procedure is.
+The fact that the mainboard port exists does not mean it will build and work out of the box.
+It often requires much experience and intuition for a firmware developer to locate issues and fix them quickly.
+This post should lend you a little share of those skills.

 # What is Intel RVP?